Priligy tablets (Dapoxetine Hydrochloride)

 Frequently Asked Questions

-Yes, Priligy can be taken with or without food.
-Always swallow the tablet whole with at least one full glass of water.
+Priligy can be taken with or without food.

-No, you should avoid alcohol while taking Priligy as it can increase the risk of fainting and enhance side effects like dizziness, drowsiness, and impaired judgment.
+It is advised to avoid alcohol while taking Priligy as it can increase the risk of side effects.

 Important Disclaimer